 Core design goals

-The list of core design goals below helps to understand the basic concepts of UAVCAN and the motivation behind them.
+The core design goals listed below help explain the basic UAVCAN concepts and the motivation behind them.

-- Support for redundant interfaces and redundant nodes - it is a common requirement for safety-concerned applications.
+- Support for redundant interfaces and redundant nodes - This is a common requirement for safety-concerned applications.

-- High throughput, low latency communication - many applications require high-frequency, hard real-time control loops, which necessitates the need for a low-latency, high-throughput communication method.
+- High throughput, low latency communication - Applications that are dependent on high-frequency, hard real-time control loops, require a low-latency, high-throughput communication method.